This post may contain affiliate links. Please read my disclosure policy for more details.

 Do not overmix the batter and if you decide to add chocolate chips, add them when the batter is nearly ready and blend only for a couple of seconds just to combine.

 Baking powder: how do you tell if your baking powder is still fresh?
 Add 1/4 teaspoon of baking powder to 1 tablespoon of hot water, if the mixture bubbles then your baking powder is still good to use.

-Leftover: it keeps well for up to 4 days at room temperature, in an airtight container.
-It’s also freezable: wrap the cake, or slices of cake, in plastic wrap (clingfilm), store in an airtight container and freeze for up to 1 month.
+It keeps well for up to 4 days at room temperature, in an airtight container.
+It’s also freezable: wrap the cake, or slices of cake, in plastic wrap (clingfilm), store in an airtight container, and freeze for up to 1 month.

 More healthy and easy cakes?